carlosayam/funblog/README.md

 This last step will download GHC 8.0.1 and try to build it.
 It fails with 'Too many files open'

+One can put into stack.yaml "system-ghc: true", but I wonder why build of ghc 8.0.1 is failing...?

 ## Credits

 All credits to Alexander Thiemann; and all mistakes to me :-(